samuel-lucas6/CSEC-507-Applied-Cryptology/Week 1 - Historical Introduction to Cryptology/Lecture 1 - Historical Introduction to Cryptology.md

 It uses a 5 x 5 table containing a keyword and the rest of the alphabet.
 Memorising the keyword (key) and 4 simple rules is enough to use Playfair.
 Ironically, the British Foreign Office rejected it because of its perceived complexity, even though Wheatstone offered to demonstrate that 3/4 boys in a nearby school could learn how to use it in 15 minutes.
 The rest of the world started using it.
 Lord Playfair promoted its use, hence the name.

 Modern ciphers have algorithms that help us use keys, which is called the key schedule.
 You write the keyword at the top and fill in the table with the remaining unused letters.
-The person decrypting has to decide whether a letter corresponds to 'i' or 'j'.
+The person decrypting must decide whether a letter corresponds to 'i' or 'j'.

 ![Pasted image 20211104203024.png](Pasted%20image%2020211104203024.png)